Regional Arts Development Fund (RADF) Grants

 Contacts

-- For more information about the RADF program, help planning the application and technical queries, please contact council's Creative Development Officer on [email protected] or (07) 5420 8019
+- For more information about the RADF program, help planning the application and technical queries, please contact Council's Sector Development Team at [email protected].

 - Office hours are 8.30am–4.30pm Monday to Friday (excluding public holidays).